stigward/stigward.github.io/_posts/2022-02-23-fiio-m6-kernel-bug.md

 The FiiO M6 has a kernel driver for its touchscreen.
 This driver creates an entry in the `/proc` filesystem named `ftxxxx-debug` with global read and write permissions.
-The function assigned to handle write operations suffers from a straight forward stack-based buffer overflow, in which if a user can overflow the 128-byte buffer, resulting in a crash.
+The function assigned to handle write operations suffers from a straight forward stack-based buffer overflow, in which a user can overflow the 128-byte buffer, resulting in a crash.

 # Initial Recon:
 ## Getting A Shell